 The City encourages applicants to submit small documents digitally by emailing Planning and Development or your File Manager directly.

-Submit through the City’s file transfer service, Coquitlam QFile:
+For files larger than 5MB, submit through the City’s file transfer service, Coquitlam QFile:

 To re-submit documents for the existing project, see our video tutorial.

 When delivering or dropping off any letters or drawings to the Planning and Development Department, please clearly indicate on the front of the item: